About

 A World Leader in Movement Disorders and Neurorestoration

-The University of Florida Health Center for Movement Disorders & Neurorestoration is founded on the philosophy that integrated, interdisciplinary care is the most effective approach for patients with movement disorders and disorders involving a group of circuits in the brain called the basal ganglia.
+The University of Florida Health Movement Disorders & Neurorestoration Program is founded on the philosophy that integrated, interdisciplinary care is the most effective approach for patients with movement disorders and disorders involving a group of circuits in the brain called the basal ganglia.
 The Center delivers motor, cognitive and behavioral diagnoses as well as various treatments all in one centralized location.
 Care is coordinated and provided by leading specialists from many advanced medical and surgical services.
-The center lives on a single floor (4th floor of the Orthopedic and Sports Medicine Institute on 34th street across the street from the UF Hilton) and has over 10,000 square feet of dedicated interdisciplinary space.
-All specialists live together in an avant-garde side by side arrangement– with clinical services, an automatic gait and balance machine, rehab services, a MRI, a swallow suite, laboratory space, a database, a tele-medicine room, and dedicated clinical trials space.
+The center lives within the Norman Fixel Insitute for Neurological Diseases and has over 25,000 square feet of dedicated interdisciplinary space.
+All specialists live together in an avant-garde side by side arrangement– with clinical services, rehab services, a MRI, a swallow suite, laboratory space, a database, a tele-medicine room, and dedicated clinical trials space.
+Conveniently across the campus is a full neuroimaging suite with 2 MRIs, a PET/CT and a MEG.
 The space and architecture plan are unique, and everything about the center is patient-centric all the way down to the art on the walls–all contributed by actual UF patients.
-Patients can stay the night at the hotel, walk across the street, see multiple specialists in a single day, check out all the clinical trials, and still have time to cross 34th street and enjoy the world famous UF butterfly rainforest.
-The ribbon cutting for the new patient-centered experience occurred on April 18, 2011, and the first patient and caregiver seen in the center were former Attorney General Janet Reno and her sister Maggy Hurchalla.
-See the video of their visit below.

 What makes the UF Center for Movement Disorders & Neurorestoration unique?